Submitted by tharris on

 04.20.2021 Virginia’s New Overtime Law Likely To Create New Employer Headaches

-Beginning on July 1, 2021, Virginia employers will be subject to a new state overtime law that provides more stringent overtime requirements than those contained in the federal Fair Labor Standards Act (FLSA).
+On July 1, 2021, a new Virginia state overtime law went into effect that provides more stringent overtime requirements for Virginia employers than those contained in the federal Fair Labor Standards Act (FLSA).
 On March 31, 2021, Governor Ralph Northam signed the Virginia Overtime Wage Act into law.
 Like the FLSA, the new Virginia law obligates employers to pay 1.5 times a non-exempt employee’s regular rate of pay for all hours worked in excess of 40 hours in each workweek.
 Unlike the FLSA, the Virginia law now specifies exactly how that regular rate and overtime rate are to be calculated for hourly and salaried non-exempt workers, effectively eliminating certain payment arrangements available under the FLSA.
 The new law also provides a three-year statute of limitations for aggrieved employees to bring claims under the Virginia Wage Payment Act, unlike the FLSA which applies a three-year limitations period only if the employee proves the alleged wage violation was willful, and, otherwise, the limitations period is two years.

 The new overtime changes for 2021 may catch employers off-guard because, on their face, they appear to track the FLSA, but there are nuanced changes for which employers must get prepared.
 One of the ways the Virginia law differs from the FLSA is with respect to how “regular rate” of pay is calculated for purposes of determining overtime compensation.
 For employees paid on an hourly basis, the regular rate is the employee’s hourly payrate plus other wages, such as commissions or non-discretionary bonuses paid or allocated during that workweek, minus applicable FLSA exclusions (if any), divided by “the total number of hours worked in that workweek.”
 If that employee worked over 40 hours in that fixed workweek (defined as seven consecutive 24-hour periods), then the worker must receive 1.5 times that calculated regular rate of pay for all hours worked by the employee over 40 hours.